djones6/Swift-Bench/README.md

 - app = full path name to the executable under test
 - url = URL to drive load against (or for JMeter, the driver script to use)
 - instances = number of concurrent instances of app to start (default 1)
-- rate list = comma-separated list of constant load levels (rps) to drive (only for wrk2)

 Results and output files are stored under a subdirectory `runs/<run name>/`

+###Environment variables:

+The following options further influence how the script behaves:

+- `CLIENT` - remote client server (see 'Driving requests remotely' below)
+- `DRIVER` - the load driver to use (see 'Workload driver' below)
+- `PROFILER` - the profiling tool to run (see 'Profiling' below)

+Workload driver options - for JMeter:
+- `JMETER_SCRIPT` - the `.jmx` file to use (required)
+- `USER_PROPS` - the user.properties file (default: `jmeter/user.properties.sample`)
+- `SYSTEM_PROPS` - the system.properties file (default: `jmeter/system.properties.sample`)

+Workload driver options - for wrk2:
+- `WORK_RATE` = comma-separated list of constant load levels (rps) to drive

+Output format options:
+- `INTERVAL` - frequency of RSS measurements (seconds), and throughput (if supported)
+- `RSS_TRACE` - if set, generates a CSV of periodic RSS measurements

 ###Customizing the drive.sh script